 Questions about our Graduation weekend can be directed to Nancy Toews.

-Applications for Fall 2023 (September start), Winter 2024 (January start) and Online Education (start anytime) are open.
+Winter 2024 (January start), Fall 2024 (September start) and Online Education (start anytime) applications are open.

 Prairie welcomes applications from individuals all around the world!
 To begin the International Student Application please click the link below.

 If you are applying for the Master of Leadership in Global Christian Education and need more information visit the program page.